The History of CFR Concert Free Radio

 CFR's studio set up in the press area immediately adjacent to the NY State Police mounted division.
 The only access for musicians to the stage from the helipad was right there in front of the sign so we had access to all of the musicians and promoters.

-It turned out that the mounted police were also happy to have us there because we approached them with the offer to broadcast, on their behalf, traffic and “health and welfare” announcements.
+It turned out that the mounted police were also happy to have us there because we approached them with the offer to broadcast, on their behalf, traffic and “health and welfare” announcements, to the crowd and to the thousands stuck in traffic.
 So among several other “firsts” and “only’s” we were probably the only pirate station in history to have its own traffic copter!
-I can claim this because a pilot from the state police copter would stop by about every two hours throughout the week to read traffic updates on teh air which we found out later from concert goers who stopped by the station were much appreciated.
+I can claim this because a pilot from the state police copter would stop by about every two hours throughout the week to read traffic updates on the air which were much appreciated as we found out later from concert goers who stopped by the station days later.

 Having the state police as neighbors had another very positive aspect.
 Food!
 Instead of being stuck with eating cold Spaghetti-Os with our fingers out of a can (we remembered a can opener but not utensils) we were invited to eat at the state police commissary which was about 50 feet outside our front door.
 Perhaps it was the remote location, perhaps it was the excitement of the event, or perhaps it was because it wasn’t Spaghetti-Os, but the food they provided was some of the best food I’d ever had.
 They also had plenty of fresh water.